engin100/980/labs/lab-7.md

 #### Background
 You begin with an idea.
 A circuit or device that you’d like to realize in a PCB.
 The first thing you need to do is tell Altium the components you’ll be using, and their relationships to one another.
 Consider the drawing of a ‘self-running a stable multivibrator’ below.
 ![Multivibrator schematic](/labs/media/lab-7_figures/multivibratorSchematic.jpg)

 _Figure 1: A drawing of a schematic, that pretty closely resembles a schematic you’d make in Altium._

 Fig. 2 shows Fig. 1 as an Altium schematic.
 The schematic is defined in a document with the extension **.SchDoc.**
 ![Fig 1 schematic](/labs/media/lab-7_figures/fig1schematic.png)

 _Figure 2: The schematic of an astable multivibrator as displayed through Altium._

 For additional reference, here is the schematic you made following Lab 1:
 ![Lab 1 schematic](/labs/media/lab-7_figures/postlab1bSchDoc.jpg)

 _Figure 3: The schematic completed in the Postlab 1 assignment_

 Note that each component is defined with its own individual symbol.
 Capacitors, resistors, and transistors (Q1 and Q2), and some connectors (P1) are standardized and thus have pre- loaded symbols in the software, but for most of our components, that is not the case.
-We have additional libraries custom made by ENGR100 staff with our components pre-loaded, so, as we will discuss in the procedure, you can simply drag and drop them into place.
+We have additional libraries custom made by ENGR100 staff with our components pre-loaded, so as we will discuss in the procedure, you can simply drag and drop them into place.

 #### Your Schematic Contents

 Obviously, the functionality we're trying to put on a PCB is the ability to record data from a model rocket, so starting your schematic off by adding your full Lab 5 circuit is a good starting point.
-Additionally, we decided that turning on and off your board would be nice, so add the included on/off switch between the positive terminal of the battery and the VIN pin on the Arduino.
+Additionally, we decided that turning on and off your board would be nice, so add the on/off switch included in the library between the positive terminal of the battery and the VIN pin on the Arduino.

 LEDs are also useful when diagnosing software bugs without a computer, telling you if the board is on or off, and also making cool light patterns.
 Please wire pins D4-D10 to their own LED with a 1K resistor on each LED.
 This way, you have 6 LEDs to diagnose problems and play with.